Crossroads | Chords + Lyrics

 and I’m standing at the crossroad, believe I’m sinking down.

-The chord progression is a standard 12-bar blues in the key of A, with dom7, and during the intro, a 9 extension.
+The chord progression follows a standard 12-bar blues in the key of A, using dominant 7th chords with a 9th extension during the intro:

 | A7 | A7 | A9 | A9 |